Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 When providing liquidity for a pool, the LP decides the **price range** in which the liquidity should be provided, and the amount of liquidity to be provided.
 The pool understands the position as **liquidity between the lower and upper Tick**.
 The Tick Index in this context is a representation of the price between the Pool's assets.

 Looking at this [visualization](https://www.desmos.com/calculator/oduetjzfp4) of multiple positions in a V3 Pool, we can see that the liquidity available for a swap does not change inside a position, but when crossing into the next position.
 This is what the **Initialized Ticks** of a Pool represent - they are a representation of the start or end of one or more positions.

 <img src={require('./images/liquidityNetComparison.png').default} alt="LiquidityNet1" box-shadow="none"/>

-When entering or leaving a position, its liquidity is added or correspondingly removed from the active liquidity available for a Swap.
+When entering or leaving a position, its liquidity is added or removed from the **active liquidity available** for a Swap.
 The initialized Ticks store this change in available liquidity in the `liquidityNet` field.
 The change is always stored in relation to the currently active Tick - the current price.
 When the price crosses an initialized Tick, it gets updated and liqudity that was previously added when crossing the Tick would now be removed and vice versa.

 We already fetched the initialized Ticks of our Pool in the [previous guide](./02-pool-data.md).
 The format we got from the Graph is: